healthmetrix/s4h-consents/README.md

 ```

 You can then page through the PDF and hover over spots to find out the coordinates.
 Sometimes the coordinates are not
-100% accurate and you need to play around with them.
+100% accurate, and you need to play around with them.
 To try it out locally, the dynamic-consent project's signPdfTask
 can be used.

 Notice that pdf page numbers are 0-indexed.

+PDFs should be provided with a ISO compliant export, e.g. PDF/A and at least PDF Version 1.5.
+Otherwise inserted texts
+could be hidden on some PDF viewers.